 If you are finishing your Phase II SBIR grant and wondering what to do next, find out your options.

-The EERE Small Business Innovation Research (SBIR) team has assembled 9 Topics and 26 subtopics.
+The EERE Small Business Innovation Research (SBIR) team has assembled nine Topics and 26 subtopics.

-The EERE Small Business Innovation Research (SBIR) team has tried to help streamline the SBIR application process with this interactive tool.
+The EERE Small Business Innovation Research (SBIR) team helps streamline the SBIR application process with this interactive tool.

 The EERE Small Business Innovation Research (SBIR) team has recommended that 40 Phase I proposals from EERE’s part of the Phase I Release 2 Solicitation be awarded.
 These 40 awards would represent a diverse group with 11% from underrepresented states, 10% from socially and economically disadvantaged small businesses, and 8% from woman-owned business.
 This group also includes the first ever “Technology Topic Opportunity” award where the topic is based on DOE laboratory intellectual property rather than on a program goal.
 As such it is a true Technology to Market award.